 This curriculum intent statement outlines how the school has created the curriculum and the benefits it will bring to pupils' learning and self-improvement.

 Curriculum intent

-At Dunstable Icknield Lower School we have designed our curriculum with children's learning at the centre and the Artsmark principles run through all learning experiences.
-The seven Quality Principles of Artsmark are:
+At Dunstable Icknield Lower School we value creativity and have designed our curriculum to align with the Artsmark principles.